arhohuttunen/starter-academic/content/post/spring-boot-webclient-mockwebserver/index.md

 Mocking any `WebClient` REST calls made to other services is cumbersome and couples the test tightly to the implementation.
 A better approach is to use a fake server like `MockWebServer` and let the web client make requests against that.

 To mock the `WebClient` in other tests, we can first write a wrapper class for it and then mock that instead.
 We can integration test the web client separately, and other tests don’t have to worry about the web client.

-In the following article of this mini-series, we will discuss how to write integration tests with `@SpringBootTest`.

 You can find the example code for this article on [GitHub](https://github.com/arhohuttunen/spring-boot-test-examples/tree/main/spring-boot-webclient-mockwebserver).